cmhh/snzts/client/R/README.md

-# Statistics New Zealand Time Series Data Service - R Package
+# Stats NZ Time Series Data Service - R Package

 This repository contains an R package which provides a wrapper for the `snzts` web service.
 It can be installed directly from GitHub using `devtools`: